-PATH: SETTINGS ⇒ \$\Partial\$ INPUTS/OUTPUTS \$\Partial\$ REMOTE INPUT \$\Partial\$ REMOTE INPUT \$\partial\$ (32)
+PATH: SETTINGS $\Rightarrow \emptyset$ INPUTS/OUTPUTS $\Rightarrow \emptyset$ REMOTE INPUTS $\Rightarrow$ REMOTE INPUT 1(32)

-Remote Inputs which create FlexLogicTM operands at the receiving relay, are extracted from GSSE/GOOSE messages originating in remote devices.
-The relay provides 32 remote inputs, each of which can be selected from a list consisting of 64 selections: DNA-1 through DNA-32 and UserSt-1 through UserSt-32.
-The function of DNA inputs is defined in the IEC 61850 DNA Assignments table in the Remote Outputs section.
+Remote Inputs that create FlexLogicTM operands at the receiving relay are extracted from GSSE/GOOSE messages originating in remote devices.
+Each remote input can be selected from a list consisting of 64 selections: DNA-1 through DNA-32 and UserSt-1 through UserSt-32.
+The function of DNA inputs is defined in the IEC 61850 specification and is presented in the IEC 61850 DNA Assignments table in the Remote outputs section.
 The function of UserSt inputs is defined by the user selection of the FlexLogicTM operand whose state is represented in the GSSE/GOOSE message.
 A user must program a DNA point from the appropriate FlexLogicTM operand.

-Remote Input 1 must be programmed to replicate the logic state of a specific signal from a specific remote device for local use.
+Remote input 1 must be programmed to replicate the logic state of a specific signal from a specific remote device for local use.
 This programming is performed via the three settings shown above.

 The REMOTE INPUT 1 ID setting allows the user to assign descriptive text to the remote input.
-The REMOTE IN 1 DEVICE setting selects the number (1 to 16) of the remote device which originates the required signal, as previously assigned to the remote device via the setting REMOTE DEVICE NN ID (see the Remote Devices section).
-REMOTE IN 1 BIT PAIR selects the specific bits of the GSSE/GOOSE message required.
+The REMOTE IN 1 DEVICE setting selects the number (1 to 16) of the remote device which originates the required signal, as previously assigned to the remote device via the setting REMOTE DEVICE 1(16) ID (see the Remote devices section).
+The REMOTE IN 1 ITEM setting selects the specific bits of the GSSE/GOOSE message required.